 Can I still use the old FASTPASS system?

 No. Once FastPass+ was made available to all guests, the old system was shut down and the kiosks removed.
-There is no expectation for it to return.

 Can I use my FastPass+ after the return time?

 No. Similarly to when they restricted the old FASTPASS return times, you MUST return within the hour window specified.
 It seems in most cases, that you may be able to enter up to 5 minutes early, and up to 15 minutes late, but this does not seem to occur all the time and can’t be predicted or relied on.

 Maybe.
 What WDW offers can change frequently, but as of now general guests cannot.
 As of this writing, guests staying at Club-level accommodations may pay an additional $50/day/person and get an additional three FastPass+ selections that can be booked 90 days out, with a minimum 3 days purchase (days used do not need to be consecutive).
 These need to be scheduled through Disney Signature Services.
 This is also considered a pilot program at this time and could change without notice.